slact/durpina/README.md

   local ok, err = peer:set_weight(15)
 ```

-Sets the peer's current weight.
+Sets the peer's current weight for all Nginx workers.
 The weight must be a positive integer.

 ### `peer:get_upstream()`
 ```
   local upstream = peer:get_upstream()
 ```

-Returns the (`upstream`)[#Upstream] of this peer.
+Returns the [`upstream`](#Upstream) of this peer.

 ### `peer:set_state(state)`
 ```